harrycresswell/cu/content/getting-started/working-with-css.md

 ### Customising the theme

 To customise the theme of *cu.css* look for the Global theme tokens, a.k.a CSS Custom Properties.
-These tokens are used throughout the framework, so any changes you make here will have a wide reaching impact.
+These tokens are used throughout the framework and cascade through the entire CSS, so any changes you make here will have a wide reaching impact.

 Typography, color (light and dark mode), grid gutter, border radius, are all managed here.